GusMtz787/quad_ibvs_quaternions/README.md

 1. Afterwards, connect the smaller voltage divider's cable to the input of the NAVIO2's power module (which will power the main Raspberry computer too) and connect the larger cable of the voltage divider's to the motor's distribution board.
 You will hear beeps from the motors while the NAVIO2's autopilot (Ardupilot) starts.
 As to the date mentioned, the autopilot was set to start automatically when powering the Raspberry.

 1. Once the autopilot is automatically engaged, the beeps will stop and this means that the drone is ready to fly.
 You can also verify this with the upper LED from the NAVIO2, whenever it is ready to fly, this should be as a steady blue.
-If it is uncalibrated or starting, this will be yellow.
+If it is uncalibrated or starting, this will be a blinking yellow.

 ## Manual flying, the fun part